FindMySchool LogoFindMySchool

 Transport-wise, Rye is a rail-connected town and many students travel in from surrounding villages.
 The day structure, especially breakfast club, can be helpful for families coordinating morning travel and ensuring students settle before registration.

-Outcomes remain a key question.
-FindMySchool’s GCSE ranking places Rye College below England average overall, and the dataset’s Progress 8 figure is negative.
+• Outcomes remain a key question.
+FindMySchool’s GCSE ranking places Rye College 3,060th academically in England out of 3,895 ranked GCSE schools, and the Progress 8 figure is negative at -0.85.
 Families should explore how improvements in curriculum and teaching consistency are translating into results over time.

 Rye College is best understood as a local, values-led 11–16 academy with clear pastoral systems, a structured school day, and a careers programme that has received external recognition.
 It will suit families who want a community-rooted school where students are known, routines are explicit, and personal development is taught deliberately.